AlexanderMath/machine-learning-teaching-material/readme.txt

 This repository will contain code from many of my different projects.
-I will use <a href="https://ipython.org/notebook.html" target="_new">IPython Notebook</a> to mix code with some nice mathy explanations.
+I will use IPython Notebook to mix code with some nice mathy explanations.
 The projects will range from re-implementing articles, teaching to research.